FOREVER22: the first bright galaxies with population III stars at redshifts $z \simeq 10-20$ and comparisons with JWST data: Results

 We present the relationships between the UV flux $\Muv$ and the halo and the stellar mass in Figure~\ref{fig:Muv}.
 We estimate $\Muv$ by measuring the mean UV flux densities at $\lambda = 1500 - 2000~\rm \AA$ in modelled SEDs which will be shown in Figure~\ref{fig:first_sed}. $\Muv$ is tightly related to the SFR although it somewhat changes depending on the star formation history.
 As the halo mass increases, the SFR becomes higher, resulting in the formation of bright galaxies.
-We find that the brightness can exceed the observable level $\Muv \lesssim -18~\rm mag$ if the halo mass is larger than $\sim 10^{11}~\Msun$.
+We find that the brightness can exceed the observable level $\Muv \lesssim -18~\rm mag$ if the halo mass is larger than $\sim 10^{10}~\Msun$.
 In low-mass haloes, galaxies at higher redshifts form stars more efficiently because they are compact and have higher gas density typically.
 Also, there is a large dispersion.
 This can be due to the SN feedback that induces the intermittent star formation history via the cycle of gas inflow and outflow \citep{Yajima17c}.
 On the other hand, the UV brightness is more tightly correlated with the stellar mass.
 Our simulations reproduce the observed UV brightnesses nicely.
 Galaxies with $\Mstar \gtrsim 10^{8}~\Msun$ are likely to have observable UV brightness $\Muv \lesssim -18~\rm mag$.
 As shown in Figure~\ref{fig:first_sfr}, the SFR rapidly increases as the halo mass increases.
 Therefore, the stellar masses in the massive haloes can be contributed mainly by the current starburst episode, resulting in the tight relation in the massive systems.
+Note that some observed galaxies with $\Mstar \sim 10^{6-7}~\Msun$ are brighter than our modelled galaxies although they are within the error bars.
+As one possibility, hidden faint AGNs might contribute to observed UV fluxes \citep[e.g.,][]{Bunker23}.
+Future deep spectroscopic studies will allow us to investigate AGN activities.